The evolution of green roofs as they transform into the blue

 For decades, green roofs have been hailed as a sustainable solution for urban environments offering insulation, biodiversity and aesthetic appeal.
 However, as climate change intensifies and cities struggle with flooding and stormwater management, the industry is witnessing a major change.
 Green roofs are evolving into blue roofs - systems designed to capture, store and gradually release rainwater.
 This transition marks a significant innovation in urban water management, helping to mitigate flood risks and support climate resilience - writes Tom Rae, marketing manager at Proteus Waterproofing.

-In addition, green roofs are known to enhance biodiversity by creating habitats for insects and birds, they help lower energy costs by improving building insulation and can manage stormwater by absorbing and slowing rainwater runoff.
 However, while green roofs have proven their worth, extreme weather events and the increasing challenges of urban flooding have sparked the next evolution in roofing technology – blue roofs.

 A blue roof is specifically designed to manage rainwater by temporarily storing and controlling its release.
 Unlike green roofs, which rely on plants and soil to absorb water, blue roofs use a system of drainage layers, retention basins and controlled flow systems to manage stormwater effectively.
 They offer a critical solution for flood-prone urban areas, where traditional drainage systems are overwhelmed by sudden, intense rainfall.